 Signing new customers and going public weren’t the only things we were up to this year.
 To support our rapid growth, we opened up a new San Francisco office and now employ 600+ people in nine countries.
 Throughout the year, we invested in our team by adding six new Employee Resource Groups (ERGs), bringing us to a total of 10 ERGs.

-We hit some huge milestones this year, and we couldn’t have done any of it without our incredible team of Ampliteers.
+We hit some huge milestones this year and couldn’t have done any of it without our incredible team of Ampliteers.
 It’s just the beginning.
-Digital optimization has emerged as a crucial part of every business strategy, and as we look ahead to the coming year, we’ll continue to launch new innovations and partnerships that will help businesses reach their goal—to build better products.
+Investments in digital products have emerged as a crucial part of every business strategy.
+As we look ahead to the coming year, we’ll continue to launch new innovations and partnerships that will help businesses reach their goal—to build better products.
 There’s a lot in store for 2022, and I can’t wait for what’s next.